scaleway/serverless-gateway/docs/source/iam.md

 5. Create an API key for the application
 6. Use this API key's secret key and access key when deploying your gateway (see below)

-Note that by scoping the API key to the new project, you limit the privileges of the key to resources within that project.
+By scoping the API key to the new project, you limit the privileges of the key to resources within that project.

 ## Using an API key